Taylor Domination, Tur\'an lemma, and Poincar\'e-Perron Sequences: Taylor domination for rational functions and Turán's lemma

+Now we return to the sequence $a_k$ satisfying recurrence relation \eqref{eq:rec.Const.Coef}.
+Put $S=\left(\sigma_1R,\dots,\sigma_dR\right)$ and $D=\left(\beta_1,\dots,\beta_d\right)$.
+Then, according to \eqref{eq:Prony}, we get $|g_k(D,S)|=|a_k|R^k$.
+Clearly, $\max |\sigma_i R|=1$ and so the inequality \eqref{eq:tur2} can be applied, giving the required inequality \eqref{eq:tur}. \end{svmultproof2} \prettyref{thm:turan} provides an interpretation of Turán's lemma as a statement about Taylor domination for rational functions.
+This fact allows one to give a very short proof of Turán's lemma, albeit with a less sharp bound.
+Indeed, by Bezout theorem, rational functions of degree $d$ are globally $d$-valent.
+In particular, $R(z)$ as above is $d$-valent in its maximal disk of convergence.
+Applying Biernacki's \prettyref{thm:bier}, we get an inequality

+The transformations as above (shifted by $1$) show that this is equivalent to Turán's lemma, with $Q(k,d)=[{{A(d)k}\over d}]^{2d}$.
+This is less sharp than Turan's expression.
+Notice, that the best possible constant is given in \cite{Brui}:

-\end{theorem} This theorem provides a uniform Taylor domination (\prettyref{def:uniform-dom}) for rational functions in their maximal disk of convergence $D_{R}$, in the strongest possible sense.
-Indeed, after rescaling to $D_{1}$ the parameters of \eqref{eq:tur} depend only on the degree of the function, but not on its specific coefficients.
+\prettyref{thm:turan} provides a uniform Taylor domination for rational functions in their maximal disk of convergence $D_{R}$, in the strongest possible sense.
+Indeed, after rescaling to the unit disk $D_{1}$ the parameters of \eqref{eq:tur} depend only on the degree of the function, but not on its specific coefficients.

-Turán's lemma can be considered as a result on exponential polynomials \footnote{Indeed, the formula \eqref{eq:binet-formula} shows that $a_{k}$ are the values of the exponential polynomial $\phi\left(t\right)=\sum_{j=1}^{s}\lambda_{j}^{t}P_{j}\left(t\right)$ at the points $t\in\N$. }, and in this form it was a starting point for many deep investigations in Harmonic Analysis, Uncertainty Principle, Analytic continuation, Number Theory (see \cite{nazarov1994local,turan1953neue,turan1984new} and references therein).
+Turán's lemma can be considered as a result on exponential polynomials, and in this form it was a starting point for many deep investigations in Harmonic Analysis, Uncertainty Principle, Analytic continuation, Number Theory (see \cite{Ineq,nazarov1994local,turan1953neue,turan1984new} and references therein).
+Recently some applications in Algebraic Sampling were obtained, in particular, estimates of robustness of non-uniform sampling of ``spike-train'' signals (\cite{Sampl,friedland2011observation}).
+One can hope that apparently new connections of Turán's lemma with Taylor domination, presented in this paper, can be further developed.

-The main problem we investigate in this paper is a possibility to extend a uniform Taylor domination in the maximal disk of convergence $D_{R}$, as provided by \prettyref{thm:turan} for rational functions, to a wider class of generating functions of Poincaré type recurrence relations \prettyref{eq:mainrec}.
-As we show in \prettyref{sec:poincare-type-rec}, the $\left(N,R,S\left(k\right)\right)$-domination is always satisfied in the entire disk of convergence for solutions of \prettyref{eq:mainrec}, however in general the domination is not uniform, as the sequence $S\left(k\right)$ depends on all the parameters $\left\{ \psi_{j}\right\} _{j=0}^{\infty},\;\bar{a}$ (in contrast to \eqref{eq:tur}).
+A natural open problem, motivated by \prettyref{thm:turan}, is a possibility to extend uniform Taylor domination in the maximal disk of convergence $D_{R}$, as provided by \prettyref{thm:turan} for rational functions, to wider classes of generating functions of Poincaré type recurrence relations.
+Some initial examples in this direction were provided in \cite{yomdin2014Bautin}, via techniques of Bautin ideals.
+An inequality closely related to Turán's lemma was obtained in \cite{yomdin2010sing.Prony}, via techniques of finite differences.
+Presumably, the latter approach can be extended to Stieltjes transforms of certain natural classes of functions, providing uniform Taylor domination in the maximal disk of convergence.